Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/user-actions.md

 Query parameters:

 * `contentid` (required) - the article that the user is reading;
-* `weight` (optional) - a value representing the amount of impact of this read on the user profile.
-This could be used with a custom recommendation algorithm.
+* `weight` (optional) - a value representing the amount of impact that this read has on the user profile.
+This value is currently being ignored but it could be used with a custom recommendation algorithm.
 * `timestamp` (optional) - the time when the action occurred.
 If not specified, the action occurs "now".

 ## Deleting the history of a user

-This is done by the following call:
+You can delete the whole history of the user with the following call:

 ```
 DELETE /users/<userid>/history